 Our proposals for Hart

-Hart, Basingstoke and Deane and Rushmoor councils are developing a proposal for a unitary council to serve north Hampshire
+Hart, Basingstoke and Deane and Rushmoor councils have developed a proposal for a unitary council to serve north Hampshire

 This proposed unitary council would replace the current two-tier council system of Hampshire County Council and district or borough councils